gorhill/uBO-Scope/README.md

 ## How it works

 uBO-Scope does not alter network traffic, it _only_ observes it.
 For every network request, blocked or allowed, it will extract the base domain name.
-If the base domain name of the network request is 3rd-party to base domain name extracted from the URL of the web page, it will store the pair [3rd-party base domain name, 1st-party base domain name], to be used forward to compute and show your overall 3rd-party exposure score of web pages you visit in the future.
+If the base domain name of the network request is different than the base domain name extracted from the URL of the web page, the network request will be deemed 3rd-party and uBO-Scope will store the pair [3rd-party base domain name, 1st-party base domain name] in its database, to be used to compute and show your overall 3rd-party exposure score of web pages you visit in the future.

 Your 3rd-party exposure score depends on your past browsing history and the tools you used (if any) which have blocked network requests, and how these tools (if any) are configured. uBO-Scope does not depend on uBlock Origin to do its job, it will work with any content blocker, or no content blocker.